Geometrical Meaning of R-matrix Action for Quantum Groups at Roots of 1

 \affil Dipartimento di Matematica, Istituto G. Castelnuovo,\\ Universit\`a degli studi di Roma "La Sapienza" \\ \endaffil

 -\parindent Dipartimento di Matematica, Istituto "G. Castelnuovo" Universit\`a di Roma "La Sapienza" Piazzale Aldo Moro 5 00185 Roma --- ITALY e-mail address: \ gavarini\@mat.uniroma1.it \endaddress

-\abstract The present work splits in two parts: first, we perform a straightforward generalization of results from [Re], proving autoquasitriangularity of quantum groups $ \uqMg $ and their unrestricted specializations at roots of 1, in particular the function algebra $ F[H] $ of the Poisson group $ H $ dual of $ G $; second, as a main contribution, we prove the convergence of the (specialized) $ R $-matrix action to a birational automorphism of a $ 2 \ell $-fold ramified covering of $ {Spec \left( U_\varepsilon^M \! (\gerg) \right)}^{\times 2} $ when $ \varepsilon $ is a primitive $ \ell $-th root of $ 1 $, and of a $ 2 $-fold ramified covering of $ H $, thus giving a geometric content to the notion of triangularity (or autoquasitriangularity) for quantum groups. \endabstract
+\abstract The present work splits in two parts: first, we perform a straightforward generalization of results from [Re], proving that quantum groups $ \uqMg $ and their unrestricted specializations at roots of 1, in particular the function algebra $ F[H] $ of the Poisson group $ H $ dual of $ G $, are braided; second, as a main contribution, we prove the convergence of the (specialized) $ R $-matrix action to a birational automorphism of a $ 2 \ell $-fold ramified covering of $ {Spec \left( U_\varepsilon^M \! (\gerg) \right)}^{\times 2} $ when $ \varepsilon $ is a primitive $ \ell $-th root of $ 1 $, and of a $ 2 $-fold ramified covering of $ H $, thus giving a geometric content to the notion of triangularity (or braiding) for quantum groups at roots of 1. \endabstract

 \endtopmatter

 20pt

 \centerline {\bf \S\; 1 \ Definitions }